Zentar-Ai/Zentara-Code/README.md

 **d.
 Set Breakpoints & Investigate:**
 Assume an error occurs related to sorting an empty list.
-"Zentara, restart the debug session for `testdata/quicksort_buggy.debug.py`, stopping at the entry.
+"Zentara, restart the debug session for `testdata/quicksort_buggy.debug.py`.
 Set a breakpoint at the beginning of the `quick_sort` function in `testdata/quicksort_buggy.debug.py`.
 Also, set a breakpoint where `quick_sort` is called for an empty list scenario (likely within the script's own test harness).
 Continue execution until the breakpoint for the empty list call is hit."